SKFrozenCloud/baji/infracost-terraform-tutorial/step1.md

 }
 ```

+This will provision a small server on AWS.

 3. Run `terraform init` to initialize the Terraform configuration.
-4. Next, run `terraform plan` to generate a plan for your infrastructure.

-You should see a Terraform plan that provisions a simple S3 bucket.